EmiOrellana/economic_pipeline/README.md

 corn prices that were, literally, a future value.

 Removing it also stopped inventing roughly 1,500 market-holiday observations across the daily series.
-Those gaps are now absent from the table, which is the honest
-representation: on a day the market was closed, there is no observation.
+The gaps are now absent from the table: on a day the market was closed, there is no observation.

 ### The category is a column, not a table